Definition of Cylindrical Contact Homology in dimension three: Automatic transversality and applications

 \subsection{Calculation of asymptotic eigenvalues and eigenfunctions}

-For the simplicity of notations, in this section we only look at the orbits of action $1$.
+For simplicity of notation, in this section we only look at the orbits of action $1$.
 Let $S^1=\R/\Z$ with coordinate $t$.
 In this subsection we explicitly calculate the eigenvalues and eigenfunctions for certain asymptotic operators

 where $j_0= $ and $S(t)$ is a family of symmetric matrices.
 This is mostly for reference (especially the elliptic case, which is never used) and is completely standard.